 A project funded by the European Union in the H2020 framework focused on nutrigenomics to find personalized solutions capable of improving the health of people, in particular, those suffering from chronic diseases.

-The study will collaborate entities from the United Kingdom, Germany, the Netherlands, Poland, Italy and Denmark.
+The study will involve entities from the United Kingdom, Germany, the Netherlands, Poland, Italy and Denmark.

 The OAFI Foundation participates in this European R + D + i project “PREVENTOMICS” of nutrigenomics within the framework of the H2020 program.

-OAFI has been chosen to be responsible for disseminating and disseminating the results of the project in order to raise awareness in the general population.
+OAFI has been chosen to be responsible for the dissemination of the results of the project in social networks and websites in order to raise awareness in the general population taking into account the demands of the patients.
 At the same time, we will collaborate in the task of creating communities that are familiar with the new concepts of nutrigenomics.

 OAFI is a reference for the EU in this project in the translation and dissemination of the results, at the level of the general public and patients and represents a new challenge and recognition at European level of the OAFI Foundation and its patients ”